HISTORY OF THE CHICHESTER PRIORY 10 K.

 There have only been 2 occasions when the race came close to being called off and the organisers watched anxiously to see if this would happen.
 The first was during the floods at Lavant and the second when snow disrupted travel for many of the runners from further afield.
 However, in spite of some wet and windy years, generally the weather has been very kind to Chichester and the race has been run in cold but sunny conditions, enabling many runners to achieve their personal bests.

 Initially the support for the race in terms of marshals and stewards came from members and wives of the Rotary Club of Chichester Priory, who fielded some 30 personnel.
-This is no longer the case and the 2015 event will require 170 volunteers, plus support from the Police , St John’s Ambulance and a traffic management company.
+This is no longer the case and the 2018 event will require 170 volunteers, plus support from St John Ambulance and a traffic management company.

 The organisers have been very fortunate in finding sponsors for the event.
 In the early days it was mainly Rotarians, including Thomas Eggar Verrall Bowles, Henry Adams, Chichester Haulage, and Price Grant .
 The first outside sponsor was the Oldham Seals Group, who for 3 years were staunch supporters of the event.
 The next sponsors were the Chichester Nuffield Hospital for 2 years and then we secured the support of the Peter Cooper Volkswagen group and Brooks, the International Sports clothing company.
 These 2 were major joint sponsors for 7 years and contributed handsomely to the finances of the event.
-For 2015 Brooks are still with us, supported by John Brown Associates as well as secondary sponsors Wannops and Henry Adams.
+For 2018 we have Wannops LLP, The Run Company, Henry Adams and we have 3 other companies still in discussion.

 For the first event very few road closures were necessary and those that were, were awarded by the Chichester District Council, using The Town Closures Act of some 200 years ago.
 Today the event needs some 12 road closures granted by West Sussex County Council, including considerable lengths of road on a rolling programme of up to two hours in duration.
 As traffic flows in Chichester have increased as well as the road usage resulting from Sunday Openings more attention has been paid to the requirements of traffic management.
-So much so some five years ago the organisers employed a specialist firm of Traffic Management Consultants which will still be the case for 2017.
-They will be supported by a team from Sussex Police.
-This marks another change, as part of the police contingent will be paid for by the organisers.
+So much so the organisers employed a specialist firm of Traffic Management Consultants which will still be the case for 2018.
+We are no longer able to get police support to help us manage the traffic, so the importance of the traffic management company is increased.

 Whilst promoting a road race of the highest quality, the Rotary Club of Chichester Priory have used the event as their major source of charitable revenue.
-In the early days the money raised was more modest but in the last, four years the race, with the help of the sponsors, nets some £20,000.
+In the early days the money raised was more modest but in the last, four years the race, with the help of the sponsors, nets some £18,000 per year.
 It is estimated that the event has earned over 1/3 of a million pounds to date and all this money has been distributed to very worthy causes both in Chichester and further afield.
+For the last several years we have included a 'headline charity' to which we give a significant share of the charitable revenue.
+In 2018 the 'headline Charity' will once again be Chestnut Tree House.